getyourguide/dataframe-expectations/docs/source/adding_expectations.rst

 Key differences for aggregation-based expectations:

-1. **Inherit from** ``DataframeAggregationExpectation``: This base class provides the framework for aggregation operations and automatically handles column validation.
+1. **Inherit from** ``DataFrameAggregationExpectation``: This base class provides the framework for aggregation operations and automatically handles column validation.

 2. **Implement** ``aggregate_and_validate_pandas`` **and** ``aggregate_and_validate_pyspark``: These methods are specifically designed for aggregation operations rather than the generic ``validate_pandas`` and ``validate_pyspark`` methods.